DerellLicht/wdparse/README.md

 ## wdparse - read Weather Display log files files and present summary data.
-This application is copyright (c) 2023  Derell Licht
-This program, and its source code, are distributed as unrestricted freeware.
-You can use them for any purpose, personal or commercial, in whole or in part, for any purpose that you wish, without contacting me further.

 This console utility reads the log files from the Weather Display program, and displays summaries for the data.
 User can either get one summary for all existing data, or get separate summaries for each year of log files.